 - DB in-host install: Assuming we have a DB cluster with more than one node we may install the DBcloudbin agent in each DB cluster host (providing it is a supported DBcloudbin platform from a OS perspective).
 This way, we simply configure each DB cluster host to connect to the local DBcloudbin agent; high availability is provided by the DB cluster itself.
 This is the simplest clustered setup.

 - DB external install: In this scenario we install the DBcloudbin agent in several host nodes that are independent from the DB hosts.
-We do not require any clustering software; the only requirement is set those hosts in a TCP multicast enabled LAN network.
+We do not require any clustering software.
 In this scenario, we need a network load balancer (NLB), hardware of software, providing the cluster name to be used by the database when sending requests to DBcloudbin agent (they are standard http(s) requests through a configurable port).
-So, if we configure the DBcloudbin agent to listen at port 8090, and we setup three hosts where installing the agent, we need to configure a NLB with a FQDN (e.g. “dbcloudbin.myintranet.dom” in the load balancer that provide http balancing for incoming connections to port 8090 onto the three cluster nodes; in this scenario, we will configure the DBcloudbin setup providing “dbcloudbin.myintranet.dom” as the agent host and 8090 as the agent port).
+So, if we configure the DBcloudbin agent to listen at default port 8090, and we setup three hosts where installing the agent, we need to configure a NLB with a FQDN (e.g. “dbcloudbin.myintranet.dom” in the load balancer that provide http balancing for incoming connections to port 8090 onto the three cluster nodes; in this scenario, we will configure the DBcloudbin setup providing “dbcloudbin.myintranet.dom” as the agent host and 8090 as the agent port).

 This is the may decision to be planned when installing the software.
 Let’s see the supported platforms.

 An important topic to be clarified here is that by “supported platforms” we mean OS platforms where DBcloudbin software is installed, NOT OS platforms where the Database is installed.
 If your database is installed in a DBcloudbin supported platform, you have the option to install DBcloudbin in the same DB host; but if it is not, you can still use our solution, but installing it in a independent host that meets our supportability criteria.
-By ‘supported platform’ we mean platforms where we can accept and commit processing support requests; there is a much broader list of platforms where our software works (basically any modern version of Windows / Linux and many UNIX flavors) but we can only support in a best-effort model (contact us for any additional clarification on supported scenarios).
+By ‘supported platform’ we mean platforms where we can accept and commit processing support requests; there is a much broader list of platforms where our software works (basically any modern version of Windows / Linux and many UNIX flavors) but we can only support in a best-effort model.

 So, in summary, we have no restrictions on the OS platform where your Database run; just where our software is installed.